Photo and Video Recovery from memory cards

-JPEG Recovery LAB is a specialized data recovery software to recover lost photo and video files from digital camera memory (CompactFlash, Memory Stick, Secure Digital, SmartMedia, Microdrive, MMC, USB flash drives, etc.).
+JPEG Recovery LAB is a specialized data recovery software to recover lost photo and video files from digital camera memory cards (CompactFlash, Memory Stick, Secure Digital, SmartMedia, Microdrive, MMC, USB flash drives, etc.).
 Due to it’s ability to recover even fragmented files, JPEG Recovery LAB potentially recovers more intact files than other photo, video recovery and undelete software!

 If you already tried different software to recover lost digital photos or videos and this resulted in corrupt files, there is a fair chance that this is caused by file fragmentation.
 JPEG Recovery LAB is free to try and offers real WYSIWYG previews.

 JPEG Recovery LAB works with memory cards or a disk image file of the card, instead of trying to repair individual files already recovered.
 So, JPEG Recovery LAB is not designed to process or repair individual JPG, CR2 and NEF files.
-To repair individual photos, try our JPEG Repair Service instead.

 Recover fragmented photos:

 What’s the deal with digital photo recovery from memory cards?

 Most digital images are stored on FAT formatted media (memory cards mostly) by smart phones, digital cameras, dash cams and action cams.
 Once files are deleted or otherwise lost, all entries in the file allocation table are ‘reset’.
 Thus it is no longer possible for conventional undelete or file recovery software to exactly determine which clusters were part of the deleted file.
 As a result all fragmented files will be corrupt after recovery.